root-project/root/docbook/users-guide/Trees.md

 operations (essentially the random number generator).
 The program `Event` generates in average 600 tracks per event.
 Each track has 17 data members.
 The read benchmark runs in the interactive version of ROOT.
-The ‘Total Time to Read All’ is the real time reported by the execution of the script `&ROOTSYS/test/eventa`.
+The ‘Total Time to Read All' is the real time reported by the execution of the script `&ROOTSYS/test/eventa`.

 We did not correct this time for the overhead coming from the